cconover/wp-fragmention/readme.txt

 == Description ==

-Fragmentions for WordPress is a plugin to add Jonathan Neal's [Fragmentions script](https://github.com/chapmanu/fragmentions) to WordPress.
+WP Fragmentio is a plugin to add Jonathan Neal's [Fragmentions script](https://github.com/chapmanu/fragmentions) to WordPress.

 == Installation ==